 - Dobbiaco/Toblach to Passo Tre Croci | 26.5 km, 40-50 minute drive

-You’ll find the Lago di Sorapis trailhead (trail 215) directly at the SR48 (Strada Regionale 48 delle Dolomiti), just east of Passo Tre Croci and B&B Hotel Passo Tre Croci Cortina.
+You’ll find the Lago di Sorapis trailhead (trail 215) directly at the SR48 road (Strada Regionale 48 delle Dolomiti), just east of Passo Tre Croci and B&B Hotel Passo Tre Croci Cortina.
 There’s a metal gate at the starting point, flanked by trail signs and a large info board, with a trail map and tour suggestions.

 Passo Tre Croci Parking